WhatsYourWhy/journey-log/README.md

 * **Mark steps as complete:** Check off completed tasks, which will be visually marked with a strikethrough and optionally reveal an insightful quote.
 * **Delete steps:** Remove tasks from your log.
 * **Clear completed steps:** Quickly remove all finished tasks to keep your log tidy.
+* **See journey insights:** View totals, completed counts, active steps, and a progress indicator that updates automatically as you work.
 * **Customize the look:** Choose from different visual themes to personalize your Journey Log.

 ## Technologies Used